idowuseyi/simple_shell/README.md

-Our Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+##  Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C as a milestone project for Holberton School.

-Installation
+## Installation
 Clone this repository into your working directory.
 For best results, files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -Wno-format.
+##
 Usage
 After compilation, the resulting program can run stand-alone, either in interactive or non-interactive mode.

-Interactive Mode
+## Interactive Mode
-In interactive mode, simply run the program and wait for the prompt to appear.
+##In interactive mode, simply run the program and wait for the prompt to appear.
 From there, you can type commands freely, exiting with either the "exit" command or ctrl-D.

-Non-Interactive Mode
+##Non-Interactive Mode
-In non-interactive mode, echo your desired command and pipe it into the program like this:
+##In non-interactive mode, echo your desired command and pipe it into the program like this:

-echo "ls" | ./shell
+##echo "ls" | ./shell
-In non-interactive mode, the program will exit after finishing your desired command(s).
+##In non-interactive mode, the program will exit after finishing your desired command(s).

-Included Built-Ins
+##included Built-Ins
-Our shell has support for the following built-in commands:
+##Our shell has support for the following built-in commands:
+##
+## Command	Definition
+##exit [n]	Exit the shell, with an optional exit status, n.
+##env	Print the environment.
+##setenv [var][value]	Set an environment variable and value.
+If the variable exists, the value will be updated.
+##unsetenv [var]	Remove an environment variable.
+##cd [dir]	Change the directory.
+help [built-in]	Read documentation for a built-in.
+##The following built-in commands may be supported in future versions:

 Command	Definition
-exit [n]	Exit the shell, with an optional exit status, n. env	Print the environment. setenv [var][value]	Set an environment variable and value.
-If the variable exists, the value will be updated. unsetenv [var]	Remove an environment variable. cd [dir]	Change the directory. help [built-in]	Read documentation for a built-in.
-The following built-in commands may be supported in future versions:

-Command	Definition
 alias	Set an Alias.
 history	View the history of the shell.
 Outside Programs
 Our shell can run outside programs by typing their absolute paths (/bin/ls) or the executable name (ls), IF their directory is included in the PATH.

-Examples
+##
+###Examples
 $ ls -l
 total 8
 drwxrwxr-x 1 vagrant vagrant Aug 23 13:23 directory_1